poojahooda22/animated-gradient/README.md

 ## Expanding the ESLint configuration
 If you are developing a production applicatio
-- Configure the top-level `parserOptions export default tseslint.confi languageOptions
+- Configure the top-level `parserOption export default tseslint.confi languageOptions
     // other options.